-- A Community Integrated Risk Management Plan 2018-22 (CIRMP), which identifies the strategic issues to be addressed and how we will address them over the medium term. - An annual Service Plan, which encompasses the requirements of the Fire and Rescue Services Act 2004 and National Framework for Fire and Rescue Services in England 2012. - A Performance and Efficiency Report which provides information on the Authority's performance, risk, finance and efficiency over the previous 12 months.

-• An annual Statement of Assurance that provides the government and the public with assurance on our operational, financial and governance arrangements.
+- A Community Integrated Risk Management Plan 2018-22 (CIRMP), which identifies the strategic issues to be addressed and how we will address them over the medium term.
+During 2020/21 the Authority developed and consulted upon its next Community Risk Management Plan 2022-26.
+This document has been approved and was published on 1st April 2022. - An Annual Service Plan, which encompasses the requirements of the Fire and Rescue Services Act 2004 and National Framework for Fire and Rescue Services in England 2012. - A Performance and Efficiency Report which provides information on the Authority's performance, risk, finance and efficiency over the previous 12 months. - An Annual Statement of Assurance that provides the government and the public with assurance on our operational, financial and governance arrangements.

 The Fire Authority has robust systems for identifying, evaluating and managing all significant risks.
 A Risk Management Framework consisting of a risk management policy, procedure and systems are in place and embedded across the organisation and communicated to all staff.
-A Community Risk Profile for the Authority's area that is underpinned by a suite of detailed risk assessments, is produced and publically available to staff and public detailing the foreseeable risks facing the Authority.
+A Community Risk Profile for the Authority's area that is underpinned by a suite of detailed risk assessments, is produced and publicly available to staff and public detailing the foreseeable risks facing the Authority.

 Through this dynamic Risk Management Framework, risk assessment and management of risks is embedded into the Integrated Strategic, Risk and Financial Planning Framework which helps inform business and resource decisions.
 The Community Integrated Risk Management Plan 2018/2022 is the key output from this framework which links resources to our risks, strategic goals, aims and outcomes.
-To ensure services achieve the Authority's goals, aims and outcomes and represent value for money, they are robustly measured and evaluated.
+To ensure services contribute to the achievement of the Authority's vision, goals, aims and outcomes and represent value for money, a robust and comprehensive performance management framework has been established.

-The Authority strives for continuous improvement and as part of its Strategic Integrated Risk and Finance and Business planning cycle, outcomes from the Risk Management and Performance Management Frameworks assists the Authority to identify, prioritise and inform resource allocation decisions to drive continuous improvement in services.
+The Authority strives for continuous improvement and as part of its Strategic Integrated Risk and Finance and Business planning cycle, outcomes from the Risk and Performance Management Frameworks assists the Authority to identify, prioritise and inform resource allocation decisions to drive continuous improvement in services.

 A robust Performance Management Framework is in place which uses a traffic light system to indicate areas of compliance and non-compliance.
 Improvement plans are produced on a risk basis to address areas of partial or full non-compliance and any issues identified by Internal Audit and other external inspections.
 Performance management is embedded and operates throughout the organisation.
-Performance outcomes are reported regularly to the Executive Leadership Team, managers, staff and the public.
-On a monthly basis performance is reported to directorates and operational staff and on a quarterly basis detailed reports are reported to the Audit and Governance Committee and then made publically available.
+Performance outcomes are reported regularly to the Executive Leadership Team , Directorate Management Teams, managers, staff and the public.
+On a monthly basis performance is reported to directorates and operational staff.
+On a quarterly basis detailed reports are reported to the Executive Leadership Team and the Audit and Governance Committee and then made publicly available.
 This framework has been externally assessed and validated by the Authority's external auditors, Mazars to ensure it provides a realistic, reliable and transparent view of the Authority's performance.

-Procedures are in place that enables Internal Audit to report on a regular basis to the Audit and Governance Committee on the effectiveness of the organisation's system of internal control and provide recommendations for improvement.
+Procedures are in place to enable Internal Audit to report on a regular basis to the Audit and Governance Committee on the effectiveness of the organisation's system of internal control and provide recommendations for improvement.
 Internal Audit performance is measured against standards agreed by management and Elected Members.
-These indicators were met for 2020/21.
+These indicators were met for 2021/22.

-On an annual basis, as prescribed in the National Framework for Fire and Rescue Services in England 2018 the Authority publishes its Annual Statement of Assurance which provides a summary and assurance on the operational, financial and governance arrangements within the Authority.
-The latest statement was published in November 2020.
+On an annual basis, as prescribed in the National Framework for Fire and Rescue Services in England 2018, the Authority publishes its Annual Statement of Assurance which provides a summary and assurance on the operational, financial and governance arrangements within the Authority.
+The latest statement was published in November 2021.